fbpx

 Government Support and Regulatory Environment

-One of the key drivers behind the growth of fintech in the UAE is the proactive support and encouragement from the government.
+One of the key drivers behind the growth of the FinTech lab in Dubai is the proactive support and encouragement from the government.
 Initiatives such as the Dubai Future Accelerators program and the Dubai International Financial Centre (DIFC) Fintech Hive have provided platforms for fintech startups to thrive.
 Moreover, the UAE Central Bank has introduced regulatory frameworks to foster innovation while ensuring consumer protection and financial stability.

 Growing Digital Infrastructure